 Measure #: Measure Name Parameter Recommended for Evaluation Reason for Concern in Parameter Priority Level Reason for Priority Assignment Year added 4.5.3: High Performance and Reduced Wattage T8 Fixtures Baseline Measure assumes T12 is still a valid baseline for retrofit.
 A baseline study for Illinois would provide greater clarity on this issue.
 High This assumption has been deferred a number of years and the legislation is now many years old.
 2015 4.4.1: Air Conditioner Tune-up Deemed savings percentages Deemed assumptions were added for v6, when testing in and out is not performed.
-To provide greater confidence in deemed approach - an IL High Likely high volume measure and key input to deemed savings assumption.
+To High Likely high volume measure and key input to deemed savings assumption.
 2017